rugendo/Kubanetes-Project/README.md

 # Kubernetes Deployment
-### In this project, we deploy the yolo marketing microsercises using kubernete.
+### In this project, we deploy the yolo marketing microsercises using kubernetes.
 The system should work as expected and users should be able to querry and add objects to the database.

 ## Authors
 1. Eric